 Example and case study: a liquidation company

-It’s hard to continue writing generally without going into a specific example, so the one chosen for this article is a liquidation company which is my client: Dissolve and Restructuring Works.
+It’s hard to continue writing generally without going into a specific example, so the one chosen for this article is a company liquidator; Dissolve, and a company restructuring company; Restructuring Works.

 Liquidation companies specialise in taking other companies through the process of liquidation to wind up their affairs.
 In Australia, often they often offer this as a fixed-price service.